Billing for Amazon Redshift Serverless - Amazon Redshift

 The metric SnapshotStorage, which tracks snapshot storage usage, is generated and sent to CloudWatch.
 For more information about CloudWatch, see What is Amazon CloudWatch?

-Amazon Redshift Serverless free trial
+Using the Amazon Redshift Serverless free trial

 Amazon Redshift Serverless offers a free trial.
 If you participate in the free trial, you can view the free trial credit balance in the Redshift console, and check free trial usage in the SYS_SERVERLESS_USAGE system view.
 Note that billing details for free trial usage does not appear in the billing console.
 You can only view usage in the billing console after the free trial ends.
+For more information about the Amazon Redshift Serverless free trial, see Amazon Redshift Serverless free trial.

 Billing usage notes

 • Recording usage - A query or transaction is only metered and recorded after the transaction completes, is rolled back, or stopped.
 For instance, if a transaction runs for two days, RPU usage is recorded after it completes.
 You can monitor ongoing use in real time by querying sys_serverless_usage.
-Transaction recording may reflect as RPU usage variation and affect costs for specific hours and for daily use.
+Transaction recording may reflect as RPU usage variation and effect costs for specific hours and for daily use.

 • Writing explicit transactions - It's important as a best practice to end transactions.
 If you don't end or roll back an open transaction, Amazon Redshift Serverless continues to use RPUs.
 For example, if you write an explicit BEGIN TRAN, it's important to have corresponding COMMIT and ROLLBACK statements.